1kohei1/sd-scheduler/memo.md

 - [x] Display scheduled presentations
 - [x] Test thoroughly about presentation validation
 - [x] Fix the bug of asPath not generated in the redirect
-- [ ] In maximum, make faculty to be booked up to 5 if not admin (v3) Hear to professors
-- [ ] Refactor db.util to return the promise (currently some function requires calling .exec, and some are not)
+- [ ] Refactor db.util to return the promise (currently some function requires calling `.exec`, and some are not)
-- [ ] Test presentation 1 hour reminder API
+- [x] Test presentation 1 hour reminder API
 - [ ] Export presentation to the scheduling app faculty uses
 - [x] Instead of just changing isAdmin status, update them to change isSystemAdmin and isTestUser flag
 - [ ] After successful presentation schedule, present dialog and navigate user to calendar page
-- [ ] Let students pick what date to schedule like picking SD 2 faculties
+- [x] Let students pick what date to schedule like picking SD 2 faculties
+- [ ] Send cancel email when group updates the presentation to different faculties

 Feature requests from Dr. Heinrich